alfonsfoubert/BSPTagBundle/README.md

 # BSPTagBundle

-This bundle adds provides easy integration with array of strings for Symfony2.
+This bundle provides easy integration with array of strings for Symfony2.
 For example with this bundle, the following is possible:

 ``` php
 $builder->add( 'tags', 'tags' );